_ _ _ _ _ ___ _ _ ___

 |___/

-Bringing Higher-Kinded Types to Java functional patterns
+Bringing Higher-Kinded Types and Optics to Java functional patterns

 , Optional<A>

-, or CompletableFuture<A>
+, and CompletableFuture<A>

 , Applicative